 Belong on the nbn™ network is a broadband service delivered to you using a variety of different broadband technologies provided by nbn co.
-There are currently five ways Belong can connect customers to the nbn network:
+There are currently four ways Belong can connect customers to the nbn network:

 - nbn network over Fibre to the Premise (also known as FTTP): nbn co runs fibre directly to a customer’s home. nbn co needs to install an nbn utility box (outside your home) and an nbn connection box (inside your home) to allow you to connect to the nbn network.
 We'll let you know if you need an appointment when you sign up.

 - nbn network over Fibre to the Basement/Building (also known as FTTB): Fibre is run to a multi dwelling unit (typically an apartment building), with existing internal copper wiring within the building used to connect a VDSL service (Very-High-Bit-Rate DSL).
 Customers connect via their modem to the existing telecommunications socket.
 If you have an existing phone service on the line, you'll experience downtime until we get you connected.

 - nbn network over Fibre to the Node (also known as FTTN): Fibre optic cables are run from the telephone exchange to a street node or pillar, then the existing telecommunications copper lines are used to deliver broadband to the home.
 You connect via your modem to the existing telecommunications socket.
 If you have an existing phone service on the line, you will experience downtime until we get you connected.